guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 guild runs
 ```

-This will display the training run for the `mnist-softmax` model.
-You
+This displays the training run for the `mnist-softmax` model.
+You can
-can see when the operation was started and its status.
+see when the operation was started and its status.

 To get more information for a run: